Tuesday, October 15, 2024

 Yet the absurdity continued.

 One of the rules was "no spam," or something akin to that.
 That's great, except there's no definition of what is or isn't a spam comment.
 I would submit silly comments sometimes just to see what kind of mood the author was in.
 Some of which I knew would be rejected.
-I'd type all sorts of nonsense, including claims of drinking and intoxication.
+I'd type all sorts of nonsense, including claims about drinking and intoxication.

 I'd also pass along feedback, a news tip or send other info that wasn't important to have displayed in a blog comment.
 When I'd submit such info or feedback, I'd start the comment with profanity, and sometimes note the comment wasn't for posting.
 The author didn't edit comments before publishing them, so they wouldn't be posted.
 Worked out well for both of us.